WHAT IS THIS NOTICE FOR?

-We take your privacy very seriously and we ask that you read this privacy statement carefully as it contains important information on:
+This website is operated by Parents And Children Together (PACT).
+This privacy notice gives you information about the personal data that we collect and process when you sign up as a user on CATCH.
+We take your privacy very seriously and we ask that you read this privacy notice carefully as it contains important information on:

 - what we do with your information,

 - who your information might be shared with.

 WHO ARE WE?

 PACT is a registered charity, providing adoption and adoption support services as a Voluntary Adoption Agency registered with Ofsted and community projects supporting and empowering women facing multiple disadvantages and the recovery of children affected by domestic abuse.